Solid State Drives 101: Everything You Ever Wanted to Know

-Cactus Technologies’ focus is Industrial Grade Flash Storage Devices based on the highest reliability SLC NAND and Commercial Grade products with Locked-BOM and long life cycles based on MLC NAND.
+Cactus Technologies’ focus is Industrial Grade Flash Storage Devices based on the highest reliability SLC NAND and Industrial MLC products with Locked-BOM and long life cycles based on MLC NAND.
 The general concept of Solid State Drives is basically the same all the way down to Consumer SSD or Enterprise SSD in large disk arrays.

 At Cactus Technologies, we assist embedded OEM customers to design reliability into their systems and provide service to exceed expectations.
 While we’re on the subject of Solid State Drives, we thought you might want some additional SSD questions answered: